olifolkerd/convertor/README.md

 See [Available Units](#available-units) for full list of units in Convertor.

-If these are not the units you are looking for then it is easy to add your own.
+If you need aditional unit types, then it is easy to add your own.

-/*

- */
 Setup
 ================================
 Setting up Convertor could not be simpler.